FGMEMBERS/Lockheed1049/ReadmeLockheed1049-jbsim.txt

 Known problems autopilot
 ------------------------
-- toggle waypoint following (virtual copilot), only AFTER activation of route, or use "ctrl-I a".
+- toggle waypoint following (virtual copilot), only AFTER activation of route, or use "= a".

 Known problems 2.4.0 autopilot
 ------------------------------